 “No, no it’s all good.
 And Alex—” he gestured to his son, “got a new kitten!”

 You bring all your baggage from your family of origin into the bedroom with your spouse.
-Once the honeymoon phase of a relationship is over and you no longer have that heady oxytocin-induced feeling that your partner can do no wrong, everything you didn’t resolve from your childhood—your insecurity about your parents’ love, your anger issues and lack of impulse control, your impatience with dirty dishes—comes galloping into your marriage.
+Once the honeymoon phase of a relationship is over (in seven years, give or take a few) and you no longer have that heady oxytocin-induced feeling that your partner can do no wrong, everything you didn’t resolve from your childhood—your insecurity about your parents’ love, your anger issues and lack of impulse control, your impatience with dirty dishes—comes galloping into your marriage.

-If you feel like you haven’t achieved what you’d hoped, if you are restless in your career, if your kids are making you crazy and being a mother or father hasn’t brought you the fulfillment you hoped it would, it’s very easy to blame the problems on your spouse.
+If you feel like you haven’t achieved what you’d hoped, if you’re restless in your career, if your kids are making you crazy and being a mother or father hasn’t brought you the fulfillment you hoped it would, it’s very easy to blame the problems on your spouse.

 It’s easy to get stuck and unhappy, to feel angry all the time, and to sweat every single time he leaves his whitie tighties on the bathroom floor.

-Chances are if you’re miserable in your marriage—unless you are unsafe at home, your partner has an addiction problem, or is being unfaithful to you—you have work to do ON YOURSELF.
+Chances are if you’re miserable in your marriage—unless you are unsafe at home, your partner has an addiction problem, or is being unfaithful—you have work to do ON YOURSELF.

 Then again, maybe it is.

 So there you have it.
-Chances are you are honestly and truly 50 percent responsible for what’s going wrong in your marriage even though you absolutely don’t see it that way and would never want to admit it.
-Chances are you are enabling the dysfunction.
+Chances are, even though marriage is hard, you are honestly and truly 50 percent responsible for what’s going wrong in your marriage.
+I know you absolutely don’t see it that way and would never want to admit it, but we can change ourselves and improve things.
+Chances are you are enabling the dysfunction in some way.
 And chances are that when you get remarried again that the same thing will happen with your new relationship.
 The divorce rate in second marriages is actually higher—around 67 percent—than in first marriages.

 So if divorce isn’t the solution and an unhappy marriage isn’t the solution, what is?